compbiogroup/Signed-Rearrangement-Distances-Considering-Repeated-Genes-Intergenic-Regions-and-Indels/README.md

 # Signed-Rearrangement-Distances-Considering-Repeated-Genes-Intergenic-Regions-and-Indels

 Partition algorithms described in the paper "Signed Rearrangement Distances Considering Repeated Genes, Intergenic Regions, and Indels".
-The algorithms are in the `partition` folder.
+The algorithms are in the `heuristic` and `fpt` folders.

 ## Instances